ncoghlan/misc/notes/pep_ideas/core_packaging_api.rst

 way in regards to Python, and he's Python's actual Benevolent Dictator for Life!
-This is a large part of why we call him a *benevolent* dictator - most of the time he only needs to invoke his BDFL status to cut short otherwise interminable arguments.
+This is a large part of why we call him a *benevolent* dictator - most of the time he only needs to invoke his BDFL status to cut short otherwise interminable arguments where there are several possible answers, any of which qualifies as "good enough".

 Instead, being a BDFL-Delegate means I get to decide when "rough consensus" has been achieved in relation to such PEPs.
-I'm trusted to listen to feedback on PEPs that are being proposed for acceptance (including any where I am both author and BDFL-Delegate) and exercise good judgement on which criticisms I think are valid, and need to be addressed before I accept the PEP, and which criticisms can be safely ignored (or deferred), deeming the contents of the PEP "good enough" (or "good enough for now").
+I'm trusted to listen to feedback on PEPs that are being proposed for acceptance (including any where I am both author and BDFL-Delegate) and exercise good judgement on which criticisms I think are valid, and need to be addressed before I accept the PEP, and which criticisms can be safely ignored (or deferred), deeming the contents of the PEP "good enough" (or at least "good enough for now").

 In the case of packaging PEPs, I have identified a core set of projects whose involvement I consider essential in assessing any proposals (in particular